ember-learn/guides-source/guides/release/using-typescript/core-concepts/invokables.md

 - with a template and a backing class,
 - or with only a backing class (i.e. a [provider component][provider-component]).

-[provider-component]: ../../tutorial/part-2/provider-components/ 'As always, you should start by reading and understanding the [Ember Guide on Components][components]!'
+As always, you should start by reading and understanding the [Ember Guide on Components][components]!

 When using a backing class, you get a first-class experience using TypeScript with a component signature.
-For type-checking Glimmer templates as well, see [Glint](https://typed-ember.gitbook.io/glint/).
+For type-checking Glimmer templates as well, see [Glint].

 The normal form of a Glimmer component signature is: